cms-dpoa/cloud-processing/standard-gke-cluster-gcs/README.md

 ### Create the bucket

 The bucket has to be created separately since it is not included in the terraform deployments.
+Please make sure to use the same location for the bucket as the project.
-If using gcloud CLI, buckets can be created as following:
+With gcloud CLI, buckets can be created as following:

 ```
 gcloud storage buckets create gs://<BUCKET_NAME> --location=<BUCKET_LOCATION>